How interest rate jumps affect purchase decisions and affordability in CA

 The rapid jump was driven by a mix of expectations of inflation, Fed rate hikes, and anticipation of the new administration’s fiscal and tax policies.
 For many people looking to buy this means pushing forward to lock in rates that are still at historically low levels, with an eye for further upward movement over the coming months and years.

 Near-peak prices, low levels of affordable homes on the market and the non-existence of new building, particularly – for entry-level homes, have combined to drive affordability in California to lows.
 Rate jumps will further suppress the number of people who can afford to buy, and while price increases in the future will moderate, affordability will not improve if current market conditions persist .
-As such, sales activity in the California housing market may stall or even slowdown in the coming years.
+As such, sales activity in the California housing market may stall or even slowdown in how to buy viagra online the coming years.
 Both buyers and sellers will need to acclimate to the reality in the future that supply may increase, but only due to fewer buyers at middle and lower housing price segments.